METALS-Copper steadies from week low; growth worries weigh

 By Melanie Burton

-LONDON, July 9 Copper was flat on Monday as hopes for more
+LONDON, July 9 Copper rose slightly on Monday on hopes for more

-monetary easing moves by top metals consumer China balanced concerns that a euro
+monetary easing moves by top metals consumer China, but concerns that a euro

 China's annual consumer inflation came in at 2.2 percent, a lower rate than